Awards: PhD, MPhil

 Programme website: Art

-In the School of Art we provide a highly dynamic and supportive research environment for our large and diverse graduate community.
+In the Edinburgh College of Art (ECA) School of Art we provide a highly dynamic and supportive research environment for our large and diverse graduate community.
 Our research students benefit from ECA’s interdisciplinary research environment, which attracts postgraduate students and researchers across the fields of art, design, music, architecture, landscape architecture and history of art.

-Research in this environment is further informed by collaborative exchanges with other areas in the University’s College of Humanities & Social Science, as well as the wider University (such as the School of Informatics in the College of Science & Engineering).
+Research in this environment is further informed by collaborative exchanges with other areas in the University’s College of Arts, Humanities & Social Sciences, as well as the wider University (such as the School of Informatics in the College of Science & Engineering).

-Our current areas of expertise include: art, critical and experimental writing, art education, artist-run initiatives and DIY culture, art and anthropology, contemporary art theory and practice, cultural landscapes, dance and choreography, expanded painting, independent and self-publishing, intermedia art, printmaking, painting and drawing, photography, psychoacoustics and audiology, sculpture, sound, video art, and visual and material cultures.
+Our current areas of expertise include: art, critical and experimental writing, art education, artist-run initiatives and DIY culture, art and anthropology, contemporary art theory and practice, cultural landscapes, drawing, expanded painting, independent and self-publishing, intermedia art, moving image, printmaking, painting, photography, psychophysical sound creation, public art, sculpture, sound, video art, and visual and material cultures.

 Students will benefit from studio-based learning in ECA's historic Lauriston Place campus, along with the exhibitions and events associated with a vibrant art college.